craigfrancis/php-is-literal-rfc/readme.txt

   echo template_parse($template_html, $values);

-The templating engine can then accept and apply the supplied variables for the relevant context, for example:
+The templating engine can then accept and apply the supplied variables for the relevant context.

+As a simple example, this can be done with:

   function template_parse($html, $values) {